SoftwareHeritage/swh-docs/docs/index.rst

 Deposit artefacts and/or metadata
 ---------------------------------

-The deposit service allows a client (a repository, e.g. HAL) to submit software source archives and its associated metadata to the Software Heritage archive.
+The deposit service allows a trusted partner to submit software source archives and its associated metadata to the Software Heritage archive.
+Metadata can be also submitted referencing a repository url (origin) or a
-Metadata can be also submitted referencing a repository url (origin) or a :ref:`SWHIDs <persistent-identifiers>`.
+:ref:`SWHIDs <persistent-identifiers>`.

 :ref:`Discover the deposit process <swh-docs-deposit>`